cacophony-wj/LeS/TROUBLESHOOTING.md

 ### Where the hell do I go after Chloe tells me about the secret passage?

 Go back out the way you came and to the cave where Ralof and Hadvar are.
+Follow the quest marker for "Live Another Life."
 The main quest may break if you go through _Cursed Loot's_ "narrow passage" shortcut and the _Unofficial Patch_ makes sure to warn you about it, so I have removed that option.
 Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and search the Imperials in there for a _Torn Note_.
 Read the note. _Don't worry about the quest pointer for this, it's useless.
 Go find the Imperial corpse with the _Torn Note_.

 ### OK so I was about to have sex and I teleported into the sky and dropped into a Giant Camp (or somewhere else wierd)